jiayijchen/jiayijchen.github.io/blog.md

 > What are your thoughts on pseudo coding?

 I think pseudo coding is beneficial.
 It's helpful to physically plan out your process rather than just jump straight into it.
 Especially with coding.
 More often than not, I run into some issue and after taking time to fix it, I forgot why I had the issue in the first place.
+I certainly don't pseudocode as much as I should.

 #### Past weeks: